simonspa/CMSPixelDecoder/README.md

     uint8_t ROCTYPE, const char *addressFile);
     ```

-    The decoder returns the next event read and decoded from th file when calling
+    The decoder returns the next event read and decoded from the file when
-    the get_event method.
-In addition to single event decoding the timestamp of
+    calling the `get_event method`.
+In addition to single event decoding the time
-    the trigger is returned, if this data is present in the testboard event
+    stamp of the trigger is returned, if this data is present in the testboard
-    headers:
+    event headers:

     ```
-    int get_event(std::vector<pixel> * decevt, int64_t & timestamp);
+    int get_event(std::vector<pixel> * decevt, timing & dectime);
     ```

-    "decevt" is the decoded event (as pixel strcut vector) and "timestamp" the trigger time stamp.
+    "decevt" is the decoded event (as pixel strcut vector) and "dectime" the
+    decoded timing information (see below).

     The decoding statistics can be obtained for either the most recently decoded
     event or the accumulated statistics for the whole run (see below).